 Am I prone to ankle injury?

-Take a look at the article Finding Boots for your Hiking Feet for some tips on what to look for in fit, style, material, etc. And remember, fit is critical, so try on lots of styles!
+Remember, fit is critical, so try on lots of styles!
 If it's not comfortable in the store, it certainly won't be on the trail.
+You may also want to look into alternate lacing techniques to help your boots feel even better.

 You don't need to buy a new wardrobe before you hit the trail, but you'll need a few basics to stay safe and comfortable.
 While you don't need the most expensive gear, avoid cotton: it's a poor insulator when wet, making you feel colder and increasing your risk of hypothermia.
 Look for synthetic or wool materials instead.